 If you have a passion for travel, great food and good times, Hobart could be your next foodie adventure.

 Hobart is the cultural heart of Tasmania (or ‘Tassie’ as Australians call it) with museums, art galleries and music galore.
 It also has one of the most thriving foodie and dining scenes in the country.
-Tassie’s temperate climate, rich seas and fertile soils serve up a bounty of seasonal produce and specialities including wild abalone, local oysters, black truffle and leatherwood honey.
+Tassie’s temperate climate, rich seas and fertile soils serve up a bounty of seasonal produce including wild abalone, oysters, black truffle and leatherwood honey.
 The island’s exceptional produce has seen many top chefs leaving Melbourne and Sydney to set up new projects in the quiet winding streets of Hobart.

 With its top-notch food, immersive art and incredible nature within easy access of the city centre, Hobart is a place that invites you to slow down and savour the moment with all five senses.
 So without further ado, here are some of Hobart’s best restaurants to visit on your next trip.

 Sit inside the stone walls of the old IXL Jam Factory while indulging in dishes that have been inspired by the land and beauty of Tassie.
 The menu is a contemporary take on classics using only the very best local produce.
-Start with freshly shucked oysters, chargrilled Stanley octopus with potato and smoked wagyu dressing or Cape Grim beef tartare with smoked egg yolk jam.
+Start with freshly shucked oysters, chargrilled Stanley octopus with potato and smoked wagyu dressing, or Cape Grim beef tartare with smoked egg yolk jam.
 Continue with hand-cut potato gnocchi with Cygnet mushroom and local truffle, Wild Clover lamb loin and confit belly with roasted swede and kale, or market fish served with grilled greens and cauliflower.
-The food is cooked over bourbon timber casks to add a wonderful smokey flavour to the dishes.
+The food is cooked over bourbon timber casks to add a wonderful smokey flavour.
 Wine pairing is available from a wine list curated by Landscape’s in-house sommelier.

 6. Dier Makr

 Simplistic, quirky and possibly featuring the tiniest open kitchen in Hobart, Dier Makr oozes that ineffable Hobart charm.
 Dier Makr started as a passion project by a young couple who wanted to escape the rising costs of living in Melbourne, and chef Kobi Ruzicka really knows how to cook up a storm.
-The ever-evolving Japanese-inspired menu is made with fresh, organic and ethically produced food from local farmers.
+The ever-evolving Japanese-inspired menu is made with fresh, organic and ethically produced goods from local farmers.
 Some of their signature dishes include baked pumpkin custard with pumpkin seed caramel, candied walnuts with thyme syrup, kingfish with carrot and rhubarb, and celeriac cream-filled ravioli.
-Pop into Lucinda, their trendy sister wine bar next door after your degustation to kick on into the evening.
+Pop into Lucinda, their trendy sister wine bar next door, after your degustation to kick on into the evening.

 If you’re walking around the harbour and don’t fancy fish and chips, head over to Frank.
 Sink your teeth into hearty classics with a contemporary twist.
 It might be a succulent lamb shoulder with tomato and polenta, vintage scotch fillet with chimichurri, venison with black garlic and cognac butter, or market fish skewers served with pickled onion and herbs.
 If you’re after lighter fare, you might like the mustard turmeric pickles, empanada’s oozing with three kinds of cheese, whipped fish roe on rye, or raw kingfish with avocado cream and kohlrabi.
 A good option for indecisive foodies (aren’t we all!) is Frank’s feasting menu.
-The knowledgeable staff will create your menu with you on arrival depending on dishes you love, hate or are curious to try.
+The knowledgeable staff will create a menu with you on arrival depending on dishes you love, hate or are curious to try.